observIQ/bindplane-agent/README.md

 For more installation information see [installing on macOS](/docs/installation-mac.md).

-#### Kubernetes

-To deploy the agent on Kubernetes, further documentation can be found at our [observiq-otel-collector-k8s](https://github.com/observIQ/observiq-otel-collector-k8s) repository.

 ### Next Steps

 Now that the agent is installed it is collecting basic metrics about the host machine printing them to the log.
 If you want to further configure your agent you may do so by editing the config file.
 To find your config file based on your OS reference the table below: